-Suggested Roommate Topics for Discussion Additional Discussion Items Study habits (times/areas) Sleeping habits Noise levels (music/TV) Security (locking doors/windows) Guests and gatherings Hygiene/cleaning (how often, by whom) including the regular sanitation necessary during the Covid-19 pandemic of your shared space and bathroom Borrowing items Mail pick-up Pet peeves Food (sharing/cooking) Room temperature Phone use Alcohol and other drugs or substances (consumption/values/practices) COVID-19 precautions Allergies The way I react to most people when I first meet them is What I would like to tell you about my family and community where I grew up is What I miss most being away from home is My hobbies and interests are The way I would like to decorate our room/unit is Some things I like to spend money on are My greatest pet peeve is When I'd rather be left alone, I will I usually let people know I'm angry by When I'm feeling sad or upset, I usually How do we want to talk about issues that arise in the room?
+Suggested Roommate Topics for Discussion Additional Discussion Items Study habits (times/areas) Sleeping habits Noise levels (music/TV) Security (locking doors/windows) Guests and gatherings Hygiene/cleaning (how often, by whom) Borrowing items Mail pick-up Pet peeves Food (sharing/cooking), including any food allergies Room temperature Phone/Video Game use Alcohol and other drugs or substances (consumption/values/practices) COVID-19 precautions Medical or Environmental Allergies (i.e.: scents, chemicals, etc.) The way I react to most people when I first meet them is What I would like to tell you about my family and community where I grew up is What I miss most being away from home is My hobbies and interests are The way I would like to decorate our room/unit is Some things I like to spend money on are My greatest pet peeve is When I'd rather be left alone, I will I usually let people know I'm angry by When I'm feeling sad or upset, I usually How do we want to talk about issues that arise in the room?
 Something that always makes me happy is